markcwm/openb3d.mod/README.md

 * Supports streams like Incbin and [Zipstream](https://github.com/maxmods/koriolis.mod) with Blitz image loaders and mesh loaders
 * 3D Model formats include 3DS (currently no animation), B3D (skeletal animation) and MD2 (vertex interpolation)
 * Several more formats can be loaded using the Assimp library wrapper (currently no animation)
-* Collision detection is as in Minib3d and consists of Blitz3d's ellipsoid-to-something collisions, also includes dynamic collisions
+* Collision detection consists of Blitz3d's ellipsoid-to-something collisions, also includes dynamic collisions
 * Realtime textures are created with BackBufferToTex (cubemapping) or CameraToTex for use in post-processing effects
 * Quaternions are used for rotations instead of Eulers as in Minib3d, this avoids gimbal lock
 * Terrains are much like Blitz3D but UpdateNormals replaces TerrainShading and TerrainDetail is a constant